 Here are some providers:

-More likely than not, one of these suppliers will be able to provide you with a replacement.
+More likely than not, these suppliers will be able to provide you with a replacement.

 Our multiple requests to the company for a copy of any such test results have received no response.